-I had friends telling me they could never afford to do what I am doing but would spend $400/month on organized cycling classes and $500/weekend on drinks.
+I had friends telling me they could never afford to do what I am doing but would spend $400 USD/month on organized cycling classes and $500 USD/weekend on drinks.
 Saving the money needed for a trip like this wasn’t easy and required many sacrifices.
 However, I knew traveling was the ultimate goal and this was a part of the process to accomplish that goal.

 Do you have any specific advice for people saving for their trip?

 My advice and something that helped greatly was to look at a breakdown of my spending over a 3 month period.
 Your bank or credit card company usually provides this information free or you can do it yourself.
 Identify what is consuming the largest portion of your income and figure out ways you can reduce it.

 Why don’t you think more people of color travel?
 You said in your original email that your friends and family said you were being “too white” by doing this.

 The “you’re acting white” comment is one I’ve heard all my life.
 When I showed an interest in my education and a career in finance, I was acting “white.”
 When I went against the norm by quitting my job to travel I was acting “white.”

 Honestly, it’s all quite confusing and makes trying to be yourself that much more difficult.
 In regards to traveling abroad, people view it as representing a certain amount of privilege that is not generally associated with minorities.